InQuest/ThreatIngestor/README.rst

 An extendable tool to extract and aggregate IOCs_ from threat feeds.

-Integrates out-of-the-box with ThreatKB_ and MISP_, and can fit seamlessly into any existing worflow with SQS_, Beanstalk_, and `custom plugins`_.
+Integrates out-of-the-box with ThreatKB_ and MISP_, and can fit seamlessly into any existing workflow with SQS_, Beanstalk_, and `custom plugins`_.

 Currently used by InQuest Labs IOC-DB: https://labs.inquest.net/iocdb.